EffectOrientedProgramming/book/Chapters/06_Failure.md

     end match
 ```

+Effects encapsulate the unpredictable parts of a system, so they must be able to express failure.
 Let's say we have an Effect `getTemperature` which can fail as it tries to make a network request.
 Let's assume it won't fail by running it in the "happy path":